Long Plane Trees: A general approximation algorithm

 Now we use a similar approach to show the main theorem of this section:

 \thmapproximation* \begin{proof} We outline the proof strategy, referring to lemmas that will be proved later in this section.
-Without loss of generality, suppose $\pe$ has diameter 2.
-Consider the longest edge $ab$ of $\Topt$ and denote its length by $2d$ (we have $d\le 1$).

-Let \(u\) and \(v\) be the points realizing the diameter.
-If $2d\le 1/f$, then we can show (\cref{lem:short}) that either $S_u$ or $S_v$ is long enough.
-Hence from now on, we can assume that $2df> 1$.

-Note that $\pe$ lies inside the lens $D(a,2) \cap D(b,2)$; the points $a$ and $b$ are in the interior of the lens.
-Without loss of generality, suppose that $a=(-d,0)$ and $b=(d,0)$.
-We split the lens into the \emph{far region} and the \emph{truncated lens}, as follows and depicted in \cref{fig:approx-factor}.
+Without loss of generality, suppose that $\pe$ has diameter 2, and let $x, y \in \pe$ be two points realizing the diameter of $\pe$.
+Next, fix a longest plane spanning tree $\Topt$ for $\pe$, and consider a longest edge $ab$ of $\Topt$.
+Note that $ab$ does not necessarily realize the diameter of $\pe$, and thus $a$, $b$ and $x$, $y$ may differ.
+Write $\| ab \| = 2d$.
+By our assumption, we have $d \leq 1$.
+Now, if $2d \leq 1/f$, we can use a technique of Alon, Rajagopalan, and Suri~\cite{AlonRS95} to show that one of $S_x$ or $S_y$ is long enough for the desired approximation (see \cref{lem:short}).
+Thus, we will assume from now on that $2df > 1$.